 12.2.
 Remedies.

-(a) 12.2.Equitable Remedies.
-Each Party to this Agreement acknowledges and agrees that (ai) a breach or threatened breach by such Party of any of its obligations under this Agreement would give rise to irreparable harm to the other Party for which monetary damages would not be an adequate remedy and (bii) if a breach or a threatened breach by such party of any such obligations occurs, the other Party hereto will, in addition to any and all other rights and remedies that may be available to such Party at law, at equity, or otherwise in respect of such breach, be entitled to equitable relief, including a temporary restraining order, an injunction, specific performance and any other relief that may be available from a court of competent jurisdiction, without any requirement to (iiii) post a bond or other security, or (ii(iv) prove actual damages or that monetary damages will not afford an adequate remedy.
-Each Party to this Agreement agrees that such Party shall not oppose or otherwise challenge the appropriateness of equitable relief or the entry by a court of competent jurisdiction of an order granting equitable relief, in either case, consistent with the terms of this Section 12.2.(a).
+(a)

 (b) Notwithstanding any statement herein to the contrary, no Party hereunder shall be liable for any indirect, exemplary, or punitive damages in connection with a breach of this Agreement.

 12.3.
 Indemnification.

 (a) Company hereby agrees to indemnify and hold harmless the County from all claims, demands and actions, legal or equitable, costs, liabilities and expenses (including court costs and reasonable attorney’s fees) (collectively, the “Costs”) that arise from or in connection with the Landfill or Company’s design, construction, operation, maintenance, monitoring and closure thereof, Company’s breach of any covenant, representation, or warranty provided hereunder, or otherwise in connection with this Agreement or the County’s enforcement thereof.
 Company further agrees to indemnify and hold harmless the County from any action brought by any landowner seeking damages for any reason as a result of the Landfill, including personal injury, property taking, property damage, or inverse condemnation.
 However, Company shall not be liable for Costs arising out of willful acts or omissions of the County, its officers, agents, employees, or representatives, or breaches of any express representation, warranty or covenant by the County contained in this Agreement.